 - Debt Repayment Calculator: As a starting point, it’s helpful (and sometimes painful) to see how long it will take you to pay off your debt if you make just the minimum payments.
 And there is a free debt repayment calculator that is very easy to use.
 While the plan will involve making extra payments, the starting point is to understand what you are up against making just the minimum payments on your debt, and this calculator will help you do just that.

 - Prepare a Budget: For many, the word “budget” is the dreaded “B” word.
 But the fact is that you need a budget to control your spending and better manage your money.
 Remember that it’s the money you don’t spend each month that will go toward paying down your debt.
-Here are a few budget related articles that can get you started:
+Read more in our article on A Simple Approach to Budgeting.

 - Be Realistic About Paying Off Debt: While we all want to get out of debt fast, we do have to be careful not to get too aggressive.
 Paying off debt is a lot like going on a diet.
 You can commit to never eating foods that are bad for you, but is that realistic?
 The thought of never eating ice cream is just too much to bear.
 The same is true with debt.
 Yes, sacrifices will have to be made to meet your financial goals, but you need balance in life, including your financial life.